openbase/bco.app/README.md

-# bco.app
+# BCO App

-This repository contains all core apps which are a part of the bco main distribution.
-By this each app is provided within its own folder directly containing the source code or linking to an external repository via git submodule.
+This repository was archived and its content has been merged into the new bco mono repository at: https://github.com/openbase/bco